 Let me tell you about the experience of listening to this song.

-In one interview, they mentioned wanting their song to have an unexpected twist, much like in a film, where upon reaching the climax, the entire environment and mood shift, sometimes drastically.
+In one interview, he mentioned wanting his song to have an unexpected twist, much like in a film, where upon reaching the climax, the entire environment and mood shift, sometimes drastically.
 This aspect goes beyond the musical itself and taps into the listener's imagination.
-As you listen to their music, you begin to envision entire universes, or even find yourself crafting scripts in the world of cinema.
+As you listen to his music, you begin to envision entire universes, or even find yourself crafting scripts in the world of cinema.

-This is why their music is so intriguing for both artistic projects and for film scoring.
+This is why his music is so intriguing for both artistic projects and for film scoring.
 Second Hand Noise could clearly design a complete soundtrack for a movie or a series.
-This type of music requires great risk-taking because, although their musical work is fascinating, blending genres and melodies is not easy at all.
-But they do it EXCEPTIONALLY WELL.
+This type of music requires great risk-taking because, although his musical work is fascinating, blending genres and melodies is not easy at all.
+But he does it EXCEPTIONALLY WELL.

-It's also interesting to note that in one of their interviews, they expressed a desire to continue experimenting with house, techno, trip hop, and beyond.
-Their approach to music goes far beyond the comfort zone; an artist like them constantly needs fusions, risks, and why not—even inventing a new genre.
+It's also interesting to note that in one of his interviews, he expressed a desire to continue experimenting with house, techno, trip hop, and beyond.
+His approach to music goes far beyond the comfort zone; an artist like him constantly needs fusions, risks, and why not—even inventing a new genre.

 Second Hand Noise is a clear example that making music is about innovating, taking risks, fusing sounds, imagining, and gradually leaving a mark on the history of rock and electronic music.